-The Peruvian Andes are a very true wonder of the natural world, with the biggest mountains outside of the Himalayas and the largest mountain chain on the planet, no wonder climbing in Peru has been inspiring awe in humans since their first arrival many years ago to these unique landscapes.
-During this complete climbing tour you will discover the most important places in this magnificent country.
+Come and see the Peruvian Andes with our complete Peru climbing tour!
+The Peruvian Andes are a true wonder of the natural world, the biggest mountains outside of the Himalayas and the largest mountain chain on the planet.
+No wonder climbing in Peru has been inspiring awe in humans since their first arrival many years.
+During this complete Peru climbing tour, you will discover the most important places in this magnificent country.

-Today, we drive to the village of Llupa, and from there begin our hike on an ancient Inca trail to Laguna (Lake) Churup.
-The trail gets narrow and steep, and includes a small section with fixed ropes.
+Today, we drive to the village of Llupa.
+From there begin our hike on an ancient Inca trail to Laguna (Lake) Churup.
+The trail gets narrow and steep and includes a small section with fixed ropes.
 It is one of the most beautiful places in this varied mountain region.
 Churup Peak rises above the lake, which is a wild rocky mountain with glaciers and cliffs located 5,400 meters above sea level.

 Laguna 69 is one of the most famous and well-known lakes in the Cordillera Blanca.
 Our trail winds through picturesque mountain forests and a somewhat marshy area, along the edge of a steep and daunting ridge.
 Behind us, the fortress-like peak of the ice-covered giant Huascarán looms.
-Winding trails lead us past several wild foaming waterfalls to the lake.
+Winding trails lead us past several wild foaming waterfalls on the way to the lake.
 Laguna 69 is flanked by glacial moraines.
-Immediately above the deep blue surface of the lake, you can see the steep ice walls of Chacraraju, one of the most beautiful, but also most difficult, of the 6,000 peaks in the Cordillera Blanca.
+Immediately above the deep blue surface of the lake, you can see the steep ice walls of Chacraraju.
+One of the most beautiful, but also most difficult, of the 6,000 peaks in the Cordillera Blanca.
 After rest and pictures, we will return to Huaraz.

 The Cordillera Blanca tour begins by climbing the steep and winding trail to the Wishcash Camp.
 In the afternoon, we can watch the beautiful sunset over the Cordillera Negra.

 This will be a long and difficult day.
-We pass by the large lake nearby, Cullicocha, providing fantastic views of the Santa Cruz peaks and glaciers, and continue on to Osoruri Pass (4,860 m.)
+We pass by the large lake nearby, Cullicocha, providing fantastic views of the Santa Cruz peaks and glaciers.
+We continue on to Osoruri Pass (4,860 m.).
 After a descent of 400 meters, we climb over Vientunan Pass (4,770 m.) and finally drop sharply into the valley of Cedros Alpamayo.
 After this 8 or 9-hour day, we reach the Camp.

 Today, you will have a spectacular view of Cruze Alpamayo, located at 4,250 m.
-Those who wish can climb to Alpamayo Base Camp North (4,500 m.) and do an optional summit hike to Jatunjirca Peak (5,030 m.), allowing you to get above 5,000 meters.
-This offers fantastic views of Alpamayo (5,947 m.) and Quitaraju (6,036 m.)
+Those who wish can climb to Alpamayo Base Camp North (4,500 m.) and do an optional summit hike to Jatunjirca Peak (5,030 m.).
+This offers fantastic views of Alpamayo (5,947 m.) and Quitaraju (6,036 m.).
 Alternative: Spend half-day resting in the Cruze Alpamayo Camp, with a beautiful view of Alpamayo.

-As we continue our trek, a few kilometers from the valley, in a wide open grassland, we pass two houses of local farmers, and continue up a steep slope to Pucahirca Pass (4,610 m.), followed by a long descent to a lake on the far side of the densely-vegetated Yanajanca Valley.
+As we continue our trek, a few kilometers from the valley, in a wide-open grassland, we pass two houses of local farmers and continue up a steep slope to Pucahirca Pass (4,610 m.).
+This is followed by a long descent to a lake on the far side of the densely-vegetated Yanajanca Valley.
 We will camp at Jancapampa, directly below the ice walls of the peaks of Pucahirca and Taulliraju.
 The area surrounding the camp is inhabited by local rural people.

 We set out on the right side of the Jancapampa valley, continuing on to Tupatupa Pass, and then a long descent to the forested Tuctubamba Valley.
 We will stay in large tents with a view of Laguna Huercrucocha (4,050 m.).

-Although a long day, our hike is a bit easier up to Yanagrahirca Pass (4,300 m.), providing additional panoramic views of the mountains of Chopicalqui, Taulliraju, Huascarán and Tocllaraju.
-Then, we have a long downhill trip through increasingly populated areas and indigenous villages to the city of Colcabamba (3,300 m.)
+Although a long day, our hike is a bit easier up to Yanagrahirca Pass (4,300 m.) and provides additional panoramic views of the mountains of Chopicalqui, Taulliraju, Huascarán, and Tocllaraju.
+Then, we have a long downhill trip through increasingly populated areas and indigenous villages to the city of Cochabamba (3,300 m.).
 Camp at Colcabamba,

 We will stay overnight in the hotel in Huaraz.

 This is a classic location for those who like rock climbing.
 This area is 40 minutes north of Huaraz.
 It was developed thanks to the guides of Don Bosco in the Andes – a private organization formed to facilitate tourism – in 1997.
-It has 8 developed routes with different difficulties.
-This is a good place to spend a quiet day in nature, and afterwards visit the hot springs and relax your aching muscles.
+It has eight developed routes with varying difficulties.
+This is a good place to spend a quiet day in nature, and afterward visit the hot springs and relax your aching muscles.